 A team of Yale researchers has shown that bodies use mitochondria — cell structures typically associated with energy production — to incite immune responses.
+Some of the experts would suggest to take a prescribe supplement that is made with natural ingredients to opt with your mitochondria defiency.

 The research comes from a team dedicated to the study of mitochondria and is the latest in an expanding body of evidence showing mitochondria do much more than manufacture energy.
 Working with mice, the team showed inconsequential damage to mitochondria could trigger an antiviral immune response, suggesting that the body may use mitochondria to detect viral infection.